In this post, you’ll learn that $50 an hour is how much a year after taxes.

 $50 An Hour Is How Much A Year Part-Time

-For a part-time position, assuming 20 hours a week, the formula becomes:
+For calculating a part-time salary, assuming 20 hours a week, the formula becomes:

 AnnualIncome=HourlyRate∗20hours/week∗52weeks/year